LassoSoft/LassoGuide/source/language/operators.rst

 Containment testing only logically applies to certain types of objects.
 For example, it makes no sense to ask what an integer object contains, because it is scalar, consisting of only one value.
-Containment testing is primarily done on container types such as :type:`array` or :type:`map`.
+Containment testing is primarily done on collection types such as :type:`array` or :type:`map`.
 Objects of those types can contain any number of other arbitrary objects, so it makes sense to query them for their contents.

 .. _operators-conditional: